kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 ### JavaScript...The Asynchronous Kind
 RequireJS doesn't interact with all of this site's JavaScript.
 Modernizr, for example, lives on its own directly above the `<head>` tag, which is best practice.

-The rest of the JavaScript outside of RequireJS loads asynchronously, i.e., it loads onto the page in a manner that doesn't block page loading and rendering.
+The rest of the JavaScript outside of RequireJS loads asynchronously, i.e., it loads onto the page in a manner that doesn't block page loading and content rendering.
 Note that the minified RequireJS file does the same thing.

 The async code consists of: